 The rates of new HIV diagnosis (and STI's more broadly, including HPV) amongst youth is of concern in the state of Nevada.
-To address this health issue, a law was passed in 1971 and amended in 1989 to allow minor children to receive HIV and STI treatment and testing without the consent of a parent or guardian.
-A minor is defined as someone who is under the age of 18.
-Informed consent is the active information-sharing and decision-making process for health care, through which a provider engages the patient-and often, in the case of minors, a surrogate decision maker-to discuss the nature of care, its associated benefits, risks and alternatives, while concurrently assessing patient/surrogate decisional capacity and values.2 To better fight against the high rates of STI diagnosis, including the high rates of new HIV diagnosis in Nevada, it is important to allow adolescents under the age of 18 to also receive preventative medication and services to prevent them from getting an STI of any type.
+Also of concern is the historical rate of unplanned teenage pregnancies.
+To address this health issue, a law was passed in 1971 and amended in 1989 to allow minor children to receive HIV and STI treatment and testing without the consent of a parent or guardian.1 A minor is defined as someone who is under the age of 18.
+Informed consent is the active information-sharing and decision-making process for health care, through which a provider engages the patient-and often, in the case of minors, a surrogate decision maker-to discuss the nature of care, its associated benefits, risks and alternatives, while concurrently assessing patient/surrogate decisional capacity and values.2

+To better fight against the high rates of STI diagnosis and unplanned pregnancies, including the high rates of new HIV diagnosis in Nevada, it is important to allow adolescents under the age of 18 to also receive preventative medication and services to prevent them from getting an STI, of any type, or find themselves in a situation of having an unplanned pregnancy.
 Although, ideally, the adolescent and the parent/surrogate decision-maker would agree that an adolescent getting preventative care and treatment is in the patient's best interest, in circumstances where the parent/surrogate refuses to grant consent, or is unavailable, clinicians may not feel comfortable delivering care to the minor absent clear legal as well as ethical approval.34 Changes in the law will support a clearer approval.